The year 2019 is poised to offer 1.92 billion ecommerce shoppers. That is if you can get them to your site.

 - What problem do they have that your product can solve?

-You should know what your customers are interested in, their demographic characteristics, and the media they use to search for products and services.
-This will help you select the best marketing channel to communicate your message. (source)
+In a nutshell, know your customer interests, their demographic and common characteristics, and the media they use to search for products and services.
+Consequently, this will help you select the best marketing channel and strategy to communicate your message.

 Customers are no longer passive when it comes to information, especially product information.